-- Aviation sector: Currently, the Central government charges 14% excise duty on ATF and State governments charge nearly 29% of the sales tax on the same.
+- Aviation sector: Currently, the Central government charges 14% excise duty on ATF, and State governments charge nearly 29% of the sales tax on the same.
 India is one of the fastest-growing aviation markets in the world but the aviation companies are burdened by increasing debt and bankruptcy due to high fuel cost and depreciation of the rupee.
 The bulk of aviation companies’ budget is spent on fuel.
-This must come to an end to prevent a crisis in the aviation sector as it may create negative implication to the Indian economy.
+This must come to an end to prevent a crisis in the aviation sector as it may create negative implications for the Indian economy.

-- Real Estate sector: Many experts believe that the implementation of the GST has increased the cost of the real estates in India.
-There has been an 8% increase in the cost of the real estate and fall in the demand for the same by 12%.
+- Real Estate sector: Many experts believe that the implementation of the GST has increased the cost of real estate in India.
+There has been an 8% increase in the cost of real estate and a fall in the demand for the same by 12%.

 - Still not stabilized: The GST structure is still new and is facing many structural changes in response to the administrative glitches.
 Due to the frequent problems and constant changes, there are many negative impacts within the economy.

 - Constitutional implication: According to the constitution, the power to levy taxes rests in the hands of the Parliament and the State legislatures.
 However, as per the Central GST Bill 2017, the Central government can decide the rate of CGST below 20% without approval from the parliament.

 - Compliance challenges: Currently, there many complaints with regards to the complexity of the procedures, multiple registrations, invoice matching, etc.

 - Impact on manufacturing sector: The tax exemption has been reduced from Rs.1.5 crore to Rs.20 lakh.
 The burden of paying the tax falls on small businesses, thus hindering their growth and development.
 This will be a great blow to the ambitious “Make in India” initiative.